Jamie-Shiz/cakephp-search-pagination/README.md

 CakePHP SearchPagination Plugin
 =====================================

-This plugin allows you to keep track of the search parameters through the pagination links on query strings.
+This plugin allows you to append search parameters to pagination links with querystring.

-You can combined this plugin with [Search plugin](http://github.com/CakeDC/Search);
+You can combine this plugin with [Search plugin](http://github.com/CakeDC/Search).
-SearchPaginationComponent can be an alternative to PrgComponent.
+SearchPaginationComponent can be used as an alternative to PrgComponent.

 Requirements